 View this post on Instagram

 Out exploring Halifax on every opportunity we get.
 It has been a month since we moved to this part of the world.
 It is no doubt beautiful, peaceful and cold.
 Haligonians are the most friendly people I've ever seen in my life.
 I don't think racism/prejudice exists here.
 We are still busy with the initial errands/chores and are now anxiously waiting for our shipment which we expect this week.
 Looking forward to settling in soon iA. #lifeofanimmigrant #halifaxns #haligonian #nadiyablogs

 23. Register at your local public library

-Grocery stories like Sobeys have a board near the entrance where they list down meet ups like board game nights, healthy cooking sessions etc. Note down the time of meetings you’re interested in and pop in at that time.
+Grocery stores like Sobeys have a board near the entrance where they list down meetups like board game nights, healthy cooking sessions etc. Note down the time of meetings you’re interested in and pop in at that time.
 They offer free food and you can make friends there.

 25. Get Organised

 My loyal readers who know me by now would be able to guess that none of my articles can be complete without the ‘O’ word.
 When you have survived such a huge move, you are obviously shaken up.
 You are confused and you feel like your life’s control is out of your hands.
 It is completely natural.
 But the first step towards getting your dominance in life back is by organizing your belongings especially your legal documents.